-Both of these Codes of Ethics may be found on the Company's website at www.simmonsbank.com in the "Governance Documents" section of the "Investor Relations" page.
+Both of these Codes of Ethics may be found on the Company's website at www.simmonsbank.com within the "Investor Relations" page.
 The Company will disclose any amendments or waivers with respect to its Code of Ethics for the Finance Group on its website.